ewupey/getting_cleaning_data_project/README.md

 ## Files
 run_analysis.R :
 - This can be run as long as the unzipped data is in your working directory
-- THis R script requires packages "data.table" and "plyr"
+- This R script requires packages "data.table" and "plyr"
 - This R script does the following :

  1. Merges the training and the test sets to create one data set.